quantum-journal/o3po/readme.txt

 ## Changelog

+### 0.X.X
+* Threat .txt files like LaTeX source files because this is what the arXiv seems to be doing

 ### 0.4.2
 * More robust error handling for the case of pdf-only arXiv manuscripts
 * Support for ShortDOIs https://shortdoi.org/